Updated by Bobby

 The Iron Label series kicks things off for us.

-This is one of the most popular Ibanez electric series and actually comes in four different variations, depending on which model you go with.
+This is one of the most popular Ibanez electric series and we've seen it come in four different variations, depending on which model you go with.

 - Six-String Fixed Bridge